Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Floowed: The Decisioning Layer That Runs on Any LMS

 We’re not a Mambu replacement, and we don’t position ourselves as one.
 We sit above the LMS.
 Mambu handles servicing.
-We handle every decision that leads to a booked loan: document extraction, bureau orchestration, policy logic, and automated approval or referral routing.
+We handle every decision that leads to a booked loan: document intelligence, bureau orchestration, policy logic, and automated approval or referral routing.

+This is already in production.
+At Alon Capital, founder Rene de Jesus puts it plainly: “Floowed reads the documents, runs our credit policy, and surfaces a decision in minutes.”
 For lenders who already have Mambu or are planning to adopt it, layering Floowed on top is the architecture most modern credit teams land on.
 See the section below on the “Mambu plus Floowed” pattern.

 Finflux and TurnKey Lender: Full-Stack for Lenders Who Want One Vendor